|

 effective concern for the environment

-The key practical expression of the Universal Paradigm is
+The key practical expression of the Universal Paradigm

-using the techniques of binary economics, are interest-free
+which, using the techniques of binary economics, are interest-free

 loans for productive capacity in the following areas:_